 In the NBA the ring is the thing and once you got one you want the second and third.
 As Tim Duncan’s career nears an end he is looking to bolster his hall-of-fame resume with a fifth championship ring with the Spurs.
-San Antonio finds themselves in a great position to make a run after a great regular season – but in the wild western conference nothing is guaranteed.
+To add that fifth ring Duncan and the Spurs will have to go through LeBron James and the Heat, the team that kept it from them last year.

 Growing up in the U.S. Virgin Islands, Duncan had no interest in basketball he instead had dreams of going to the Olympics as a swimmer.
 He excelled at swimming and was building to a spot on the 1992 US Swimming team until Hurricane Hugo destroyed the only Olympic pool on the island in 1989.
 Duncan tried to swim in the ocean but a fear of sharks forced him to give up swimming and pick up basketball.

 Duncan played his first year of basketball in the 9th grade.
 He was very tall and athletic but it was an awkward transition for Duncan to make.
 By his senior year of high school Duncan had become a standout player averaging 25 points a game.
 His play got the attention of a number of universities before he decided to attend Wake Forest.

 At Wake Forest Duncan continued to excel and got the attention of NBA scouts who named him one of the most eligible NBA prospects going into his sophomore year.
 Unlike the majority of other NBA prospects Duncan said he would not leave school early and indeed played four years for the Demon Deacons.
 After four years of school, Duncan earned his degree in psychology fulfilling a promise he made to his mother who died of breast cancer when he was only 14.